Brilliantcrank/airbag-industries/content/post/without-alignment-teams-will-always-make-bad-decisions-that-sometimes-kill-people.md

 title = "Without alignment, teams will always make bad decisions that sometimes kill people."

 +++
 When I mentor or coach people, I try to impress upon everyone the importance of communication alignment.
 If two people, two teams, two nations. etc., aren’t using the same language problems will occur.
 It’s not a matter of if, but when and how severe.
 Without alignment, people will naturally try to interpret what they hear into their language and understanding.
-Make it worse by communicating using methods that inhibit the ability to observe body language makes matters worse.
+By communicating using methods that inhibit the ability to observe body language makes matters worse.

 Such was the case between two groups trying to determine how to stop the spread of COVID-19.
 As written by Megan Molteni for [Wired magazine](https://www.wired.com/story/the-teeny-tiny-scientific-screwup-that-helped-covid-kill):